HAL: Inducing Human-likeness in LLMs with Alignment: Quantifying Human-likeness

 \subsection{Human-likeness Classifier}

-Given a dialogue, an LLM judge (\emph{HL32Q Judge}) rates its agreement with each of the 32 statements only based on the witness responses on a 1--5 Likert scale (prompt Appendix Figure \ref{fig:prompt-hl-judge}).
+Given a dialogue, an LLM judge (\emph{HL32Q Judge}) rates its agreement with each of the 32 statements only based on the witness responses on a 1--5 Likert scale (full prompt Appendix Figure \ref{fig:prompt-hl-judge}).
 Unlike the Turing test setting, this is not a pairwise comparison.
 Each dialogue is scored independently, producing a fixed-length feature vector $\mathbf{A} \in \mathbb{R}^{32}$.
+This representation compresses a dialogue into a small number of high-level and complex conversational cues.

-This representation compresses a dialogue into a small number of high-level, complex conversational cues.
-Using the filtered Turing dataset, we label vectors derived from human witnesses as $y=1$ and those from AI witnesses as $y=0$, and train a logistic regression classifier.
+We propose a simple method to compress this rich vector $\mathbf{A}$ into a single scalar human-likeness score.
+We train a logistic regression model that takes $\mathbf{A}$ as input and predicts $y$, indicating whether the witness in the original dialogue is human ($y=1$) or an AI ($y=0$).
+By training with backpropagation, we learn the weight matrix $\mathbf{W}$ and add bias $\mathbf{b}$.
 The model learns a linear decision boundary over the $32$ features, yielding a weight for each trait that reflects its contribution to distinguishing human from AI dialogue.
+Even though more accurate aggregation methods can be developed, we focus on simplicity and interpretability in the current study.

 Formally,

 where $N=32$ and $\sigma(\cdot)$ denotes the logistic function.

 In 10-fold cross-validation repeated over 20 random splits, this simple linear model achieves $77.47\%$ accuracy when using \texttt{GPT-5} as the HL32Q judge (Table~\ref{tab:turing-acc}).